Frequently Asked Questions

 We suggest your gear list should include (but not be limited to):

 - Bring your full range of kayaking safety equipment including personal flotation device as you will not be allowed on the water without it.
-There are opportunities to go into a range of environments, so include lights and VHF radio.
+There are opportunities to go into a range of environments, so include lights and VHF radio if available.

 - Helmet – this will be a requirement of several of the paddles